 Lamar Valley

 Yellowstone is famous for its wide range of animal species, especially the kind you don’t see everyday.
-The park is home to over 75 species of mammals, 320 species of birds, 16 species of fish and of course, the grey wolf—and Lamar Valley is the best place to spot them.
+Yellowstone has over 75 mammal species, 320 birds, 16 fish, and the iconic gray wolf.
+Lamar Valley is the best spot to see this incredible wildlife.

 With massively expansive views along the Lamar River, the Lamar Valley is often referred to as the Serengeti of America.
-You will often find herds of bison and pronghorn roaming the valley, maybe even grizzly bears if you’re lucky, coyotes, badgers, and bald eagles.
+Herds of bison and pronghorn often roam the valley.
+You might also spot grizzlies, coyotes, badgers, and bald eagles.

 The valley’s crown jewel however has to be the rare grey wolf.
 You will often find wolf enthusiasts here camped out for a hopeful day of wolf sighting.
 We were actually lucky enough to spot one ourselves on my last visit to Yellowstone!